Here’s How to Set Sales Goals (That Get Results)

 And there you have it.

 You’ve got direction.
 You’ve got your templates.
 You’ve even got some extra resources to take this thing further.
-Additionally, if you need an extra pair of eyes or want to scan through another perspective, here’s a guide to help you set up a realistic growth model.
+If you need an extra pair of eyes or want to scan through another perspective, here’s a guide to help you set up a realistic growth model.

 So start setting smarter, more effective goals.
 And experience the difference it can make to your business.